 Throughout the months, their legs and muscles will continue to get stronger.
 Your baby will be capable of standing up, take their first steps, and, before you know it, they’ll be walking without any help!
 At the beginning, their steps will seem uncoordinated, but little by little they’ll perfect the technique and walk with more confidence.

 Once they master the skill of walking, they’ll learn how to kick a ball.
 This happens around 14 and 15 months of age.
 When that moments arrives, you can play with your little one by putting a ball near their feet so they can practice kicking it.
 It will be an exciting game!
 Maybe at first, you’ll need to hold them upright to avoid falling down.
 However, after a few weeks, you’ll see they will be doing it by themselves.

 Months later, around 18 months of age, your child will perfect their ability to kick.
 Now, they’ll be able to run towards a ball and kick it.
 This activity will be very fun, and you can use it to play with other family members or friends.
 Put a ball on the floor and ask your child to run towards it and kick it, as if they were doing a penalty in soccer.
 After they turn two, by their 26th month, they’ll be able to kick a moving ball and participate in more active games.

-Even if he masters this skill, he’ll continue perfecting it!
+Even if they master this skill, they’ll continue perfecting it!
 Soon, your child will be able to kick a ball towards a specific direction.
-You’ll see that, if there are objects near him, he’ll knock them down by directing the ball towards them no matter if they’re at his right, left, or in front of him.
-This usually happens at 2 and half years old, and, even though he’s still young, if he really enjoys it, he’ll be able to participate in a soccer match with their peers.
+You’ll see that, if there are objects near them, they’ll knock them down by directing the ball towards them, no matter if they’re at their right, left, or in front of them.
+This usually happens at 2 and half years old, and, even though they’re still young, if they really enjoy it, they’ll be able to participate in a soccer match with their peers.